divisha-t09/Currency-Converter/README.md

 This C++ program allows you to convert between different currencies, including Rupees, Dollars, Euros, and Won.
 You can input an amount in one currency and specify the target currency for conversion.

 ## Features:-
-Convert between Rupees (Rs), Dollars ($), Euros (€), and Won (KRW).
+-Convert between Rupees (Rs), Dollars ($), Euros (€), and Won (KRW).
-Supports conversion in both directions (e.g., from Rupees to Dollars and from Dollars to Rupees).
+-Supports conversion in both directions (e.g., from Rupees to Dollars and from Dollars to Rupees).
-Provides accurate currency conversion rates.
+-Provides accurate currency conversion rates.

-How to Use
+## How to Use:-
-Clone this repository to your local machine or download the currency_converter.cpp file.
+1. Clone this repository to your local machine or download the currency_converter.cpp file.

-Compile the code using a C++ compiler.
+2. Compile the code using a C++ compiler.
 For example, you can use the g++ compiler as follows:

-bash
-Copy code
-g++ currency_converter.cpp -o currency_converter
+`g++ currency_converter.cpp -o currency_converter`

-Run the program:
+3. Run the program:

-bash
-Copy code
-./currency_converter
+`./currency_converter`

-Follow the on-screen prompts to perform currency conversion:
+4. Follow the on-screen prompts to perform currency conversion:

-Select the currency you want to convert from (Rupees, Dollars, Euros, or Won).
+-Select the currency you want to convert from (Rupees, Dollars, Euros, or Won).
-Select the currency you want to convert to.
+-Select the currency you want to convert to.
-Enter the amount you wish to convert.
+-Enter the amount you wish to convert.

-The program will display the converted amount in the selected currency.
+5. The program will display the converted amount in the selected currency.

-You can perform multiple conversions as needed.
+6. You can perform multiple conversions as needed.

-If you enter an invalid currency or make a typo, the program will inform you of the error.
+7. If you enter an invalid currency or make a typo, the program will inform you of the error.

-Currency Conversion Rates
+### Currency Conversion Rates
-The program uses the following currency conversion rates for accuracy:

 1 Rupee (Rs) = 0.013 Dollars ($)
 1 Rupee (Rs) = 15.58 Won (KRW)